 Median home prices have increased somewhat compared to last year across the US.
 Real estate stats show that the current price stands at $248,857, a 4.1% increase from 2019.

 However, potential buyers shouldn’t panic, as the prices are expected to drop in the following period coming out of the pandemic by 1.5%.

 5. Median home prices have been increasing sharply since 2011.

 The current median home price across the US might not seem that bad, but it’s important to note that this price has been steadily increasing since 2011.

 In fact, US real estate stats show that the overall increase amounts to $7,800 since 2011.
 In the western US, there’s been a 50% increase over this period.
 Meanwhile, the average American’s weekly earnings have increased by only 17%.

 6. Mortgage interest rates have dropped following the pandemic lockdown.

-A piece of good news for those frightened by what effect the global pandemic will have on the real estate market—mortgage interest rates on 30-year loans are among the lowest they’ve been in 25 years.
+A piece of good news for those frightened by what effect the global pandemic will have on the real estate market: mortgage interest rates on 30-year loans are among the lowest they’ve been in 25 years.
 Good home repair loan options also abound on the market.

-In order to preserve the American economy, the mortgage statistics show rates dropping to 3.3% in June.
-This also affects foreclosures; 2019 boasts the fewest foreclosures since 2010—an 83% drop over the last nine years.
+In order to preserve the American economy, the rates dropped to 3.3% in June.
+This also affects foreclosures; 2019 boasts the fewest foreclosures since 2010 — an 83% drop over the last nine years.